Making 'Buy Online, Pick Up in Store' Work in Magento 2

 Step #3: Set up a BOPIS delivery method

 There is a new “in-store delivery” delivery method that can be configured to support BOPIS, however, we’ve been installing the Amasty Locator + MSI extension and find it to be a good choice to provide a slightly nicer UX.

 The Amasty Location + MSI extension adds four handy features:

 - Adds a new delivery method to checkout, with date/time for pickup

 - Displays current available stock (based on MSI) in the product detail page

 Here’s how it looks on the front end, in the product detail page.
-This is straight out of the box, default theme in Magento Commerce.
+This is straight out of the box, default theme in Adobe Commerce.
 The Amasty extension is adding the “pick up is available in 2 stores” table, and is correctly displaying inventory (and not offering the location where the puppy toy is not in stock).

 On checkout, can see the new delivery method for Buy Online, Pick up at Store (you could also have an option for delivery of course).
 The customer can choose their preferred store, and set pickup date and time (all configurable of course).

 Beyond the basics, we often integrate with a POS, or other inventory systems in order to have accurate inventory availability online.
-We also often pass orders completed into the clients POS for fulfillment in the store so the store staff can use an existing system—though they can certainly fulfill orders within Magento as well.
+We also often pass orders completed into the clients POS for fulfillment in the store so the store staff can use an existing system—though they can certainly fulfill orders within Adobe Commerce as well.

 We're on a mission to help people love their website!
 Don't forget to subscribe below for the latest.